GauriGupta19/gaurigupta19.github.io/_posts/2025-10-02-efficient-ml.md

 - Works best within a single node (high inter-GPU bandwidth)
 - Efficiency degrades beyond a single node due to increased communication overhead

-**Implementation**: Megatron-LM provides open-source tensor parallelism implementation
+**Implementation**: Megatron-LM provides open-source tensor parallelism implementation.
+For distributed attention in transformers, Megatron splits the Q, K, and V linear projections across devices, computes local attention scores and softmax independently, and then uses collective communication (such as all-reduce) to aggregate the partial attention outputs across devices for the final result.

 **Resources**:
 [1] [Megatron-LM Paper](https://arxiv.org/abs/1909.08053)